Nuvalence/dialogflow-cx-tools/README.md

-# Dialogflow CX Tools
+# Agent Essentials for CCAI
-The Nuvalence Dialogflow CX Tools are accelerators that automate mundane, manual tasks related to creating and maintaining CCAI/Dialogflow agents:
+The Nuvalence Agent Essentials for CCAI are accelerators that automate mundane, manual tasks related to creating and maintaining CCAI/Dialogflow agents:

 1. Generating an initial cut of an Agent capable of answering questions.